Home » Top 10 Tips for Buying Seeds Online

 RELATED: How to Read and Understand Seed Packets

-You’ll likely realize that you have a lot more seeds than you thought.
+You’ll likely realize you have many more seeds than you thought.

-You should also need to test older seeds.
-This article from the University of Florida is a great 8-step process for testing germination rate of older seeds.
+You should also test older seeds.
+This article from the University of Florida provides a great 8step process for testing the germination rate of older seeds.

-Garden seeds can last for years if stored properly, so those seed packets with a few in them may well still be useful.
+Garden seeds can last for years if stored properly, so those seed packets with a few in them may well still be helpful.

 If not, don’t just throw them away.
-Take them out to the woods or nearby and toss them out and let mother nature do her thing with them.
-Worst case, you’ll feed some wildlife.
+Take them to the woods or nearby, toss them out, and let Mother Nature do her thing with them.
+In the worst case, you’ll feed some wildlife.

-Taking an inventory of the seeds you do have not only helps with restraint of ordering too much, but it also keeps you from winding up with way to many seeds and no place to plant them.
+Taking inventory of the seeds you have not only helps prevent ordering too much but also keeps you from winding up with too many seeds and no place to plant them.

 4. Create a Garden Map of your Space